globalizejs/globalize/README.md

 	nativeName: "English",
 	// whether the culture uses right-to-left text
 	isRTL: false,
-	// "language" is used for so-called 'specific' cultures.
+	// "language" is used for so-called "specific" cultures.
 	// For example, the culture "es-CL" means Spanish in Chili.
 	// It represents the Spanish-speaking culture as it is in Chili,
 	// which might have different formatting rules or even translations
 	// than Spanish in Spain.
-A 'neutral' culture is one that is not
+A "neutral" culture is one that is not
 	// specific to a region.
 For example, the culture "es" is the generic
 	// Spanish culture, which may be a more generalized version of the language
 	// that may or may not be what a specific culture expects.